pawPatoes/Mayhem/README.md

 # Balatro Mayhem
-An utterly ridiculous Balatro mod.
-Your goal is simple: get the biggest numbers you can.
+A very ridiculous Balatro mod.
+Fuse Jokers continuously to get stronger and stronger Jokers and break the game in the process.

 https://www.youtube.com/watch?v=iG6z5mp5HqY